 A reminder of Zanzibar’s long-enduring spice industry, the House of Spices is one of the most popular restaurants in Stone Town.
 Serving Indian Ocean fare with an Italian flare, the dining room is a covered terrace that was once used to hang and dry spices before they were packed for shipment to far off destinations.
 The House of Spices is a ‘Certificate of Excellence’ TripAdviser winner.

-A ‘Certificate of Excellence’ Trip Advisor winner, Upendo offers everything a food focused traveler could dream of in an island dining experience.
-Situated on a white sand beach with coral cliff hangings and dramatic vistas of the Indian Ocean, this exceptional restaurant is part of luxury resort located on the Michamvi Peninsula and boasts one of the most striking views on the island.
+A ‘Certificate of Excellence’ Trip Advisor winner, Upendo offers everything a food-focused traveler could dream of in an island dining experience.
+Situated on a white sand beach with coral cliff hangings and dramatic vistas of the Indian Ocean, this exceptional restaurant is part of the luxury resort located on the Michamvi Peninsula and boasts one of the most striking views on the island.
 A seafood lover’s delight, Upendo should not be missed by those who enjoy amazing fish, crab, prawn, and lobster dishes.

 About the Author:

 Eran Feinstein is the CEO and Co-Founder of Online Zanzibar, an online hub for travel and other business communities in Zanzibar.
-With over 14 years of leading technology, sales, marketing and operation teams Eran is an authority in the East African e-commerce and payments arena.
+With over 14 years of leading technology, sales, marketing, and operation teams Eran is an authority in the East African e-commerce and payments arena.
 He’s also an avid marathon runner.